Vocabulary for IELTS

 Meaning: Clothing

-Question: Is any of your friends wearing a different kind of clothing?
+Question: Are any of your friends wearing different kinds of clothing?

 Sentence: One of my bosom friends has this uncanny knack for wearing unorthodox raiments.
 She always goes beyond the conventional domain to look different.